safouanb/airline-analytics/reports/phase_reports/01_business_understanding.md

 ### Dataset

-Customer Satisfaction (Airline) - This dataset contains data about customers for an airline company.
+Customer Satisfaction (Airline), This dataset contains data about customers for an airline company.
 Customer satisfaction is an important metric for a company's success.
 It would be interesting to predict customer satisfaction and identify the underlying drivers for customer satisfaction from the company's success.

 ### Problem Description